qdonnellan/qdonnellan.github.io/_posts/2018-05-22-handling-disagreements.md

 ## Don't take it personally
 Perhaps the most difficult habit to shake is this: taking things personally.
 Actually, this is probably the root of all issues in team arguments; some people find it impossible to dissociate themselves from their ideas.

 It reminds me of arguments between neighbors over which brand of car is better.
 I know you *drive* a Toyota, but you yourself are not a Toyota.
 Yet, many people are *personally offended* when a disparaging comment about their car brand &mdash; not even their particular car &mdash; is heard.
-What's crazy is that comments about these inanimate, mechanical creations often lean to *real* personal attacks and can lead to a rift between friends.
+What's crazy is that comments about these inanimate, mechanical creations often lead to *real* personal attacks and can cause a rift between friends.

 You've also seen this on your teams: what started out as a calm debate about which color to use on your product has somehow devolved into personal attacks that have nothing to do with the product at all.